joelcollinsdc/rails-api-search/README.md

-Going to rewrite the requirements so in case I misinterpreted something at least I'll have it documented...

-Use Cases:

-Should be able to browse to a form for a keyword search of an API Form contains sidebar of recent searches, alongside with a count of the number of times the particular search has been run.
+# Sample Rails API Search

+## Search form & listing page

+* Form for performing a keywords search of an API
+* View recent searches and count for each term in a sidebar
+* Sort recent searches sidebar by keyword, count, and date

+## Search results page

-On a search page, the results of the API search is displayed alongside with a history of when this particular search was run
+* Displays results of keyword search
+* Shows history of when search was executed

+# Assumptions

+* On recent searches sidebar, "date" refers to initial creation date of search term (first time a search was run)